The Hamiltonian constraint in the symmetric teleparallel equivalent of general relativity

+which act as primary constraints and will be later added to the primary Hamiltonian multiplied by Lagrange multipliers $\lambda$ and $\lambda_i$, respectively.
+Then, we obtain that the canonical Hamiltonian for STEGR in the coincident gauge is

+Here, we realize that if we want to write the canonical Hamiltonian as a sum of Hamiltonian and momenta constraints as in GR, then the presence of the spatial derivative of $\alpha$ in the expression is an obstruction to such interpretation as a Lagrange multiplier.
+If we insist in it, then the canonical Hamiltonian is written as

+which is the sum of the proposed Hamiltonian $\mathcal{H}_0$ and momenta $\mathcal{H}_i$ constraints, with lapse function $\alpha$ and shift vector $\beta^{i}$ as Lagrange multipliers.
+The new Hamiltonian and momenta constraints are, respectively \be

-\ee As we will mention later, something similar happens in the TEGR Hamiltonian case, where analogously the Hamiltonian constraint suffers modifications in the terms independent from the extrinsic curvature, which are expected due to the well known fact that the (S)TEGR and GR Lagrangians differ by boundary terms.
-For the next section, it will be more useful to use the Hamiltonian constraint for STEGR in terms of the extrinsic curvature as (recheck!) \be \sqrt{\gamma} \left[K_{ij}K^{ij} - K^2 + {}^{(3)}\mathbb Q \right] - \dfrac{\partial_i \alpha}{\alpha} (Q^{i} - \tilde{Q}^{i} ) = 0 \ee since the canonical momenta and the extrinsic curvature can be use interchangeably thanks to Eq. \eqref{picurv}.
+\ee As we will discuss later, a similar situation arises in the TEGR Hamiltonian, where the Hamiltonian constraint is analogously modified in the terms that do not depend on the extrinsic curvature.
+These changes are expected, given to the well-known fact that the TEGR, STEGR and GR Lagrangians differ from each other by boundary terms.
+In the next section, it will be more convenient to express the STEGR Hamiltonian constraint in terms of the extrinsic curvature as \be \sqrt{\gamma} \left[K_{ij}K^{ij} - K^2 + {}^{(3)}\mathbb Q - \dfrac{\partial_i \alpha}{\alpha} (Q^{i} - \tilde{Q}^{i} )\right] = 0, \ee since the canonical momenta and the extrinsic curvature can be used interchangeably due to Eq. \eqref{picurv}.